 Question: How do we understand the number of occasional contributors and the contributions that they make?

-Occasional contributors are those who make contributions to a project on an irregular basis.
+Occasional contributors are people who make contributions to a project on an irregular basis.
 Occasional contributors are important to recognize in a community as their contributions can serve to advance the project in meaningful ways.
 One precise definition of an occasional contributor is “someone who hasn’t submitted a pull request in at least 3 months and hasn’t had more than 12 pull requests overall in the project” .

-Motivations for being an occasional contributor:
+There are several reasons for being an occasional contributor including:

-- Documentation addition/fix: A person is fixing a typo.
+- A person is fixing a typo.

 - More people are looking at the project